jishnuperiya/cpp-exercises/OOP/Keywords/notes.md

 the overrided method of derived class can be appended with either of these keywords

-final - when you know this is going to be last derived class and this method is the last class
+final - you write to the methods that belongs to the class who sit at the lowest inhertance hierarchy

 override - when you are unsure if this is the last class and it can be that further derived classes can be derived from the base class